Alfresco/docs-alfresco/search-services/latest/config/indexing.md

 > **Note:** Exact term search will not work correctly unless the [Cross Locale](cross-locale) configuration is enabled.
 There are some limitations if you deploy Search Services with Cross Locale configuration **disabled**.

-* The Equals operator `=` must not be used in the user search boxes within the user interface i.e Share, ACS and Digital WWorkspace, because it will produce 0 results and the following error will show in the SOLR Logs:
+* The Equals operator `=` must not be used in the user search boxes within the user interface i.e Share, ACS and Digital Workspace, because it will produce 0 results and the following error will show in the SOLR Logs:

 ```bash
 java.lang.UnsupportedOperationException: